llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 General programming guidelines of Node :

-- Nodes must be C callable, or respecting the EABI.
+- Nodes must be C callable, or any other language respecting the EABI.
-- Nodes are reentrant, or this must be mentioned in the manifest.
+- Nodes are reentrant, or if not this must be mentioned in the manifest.
 - Data are treated as little endian by default.
 - Data references are relocatable, there is no “hard-coded” data memory locations.
 - All Node code must be fully relocatable: there cannot be hard coded program memory locations.